-Jessida Putkaew
+Jessida Putkaew L.Ac.

 Why Acupuncture?

-I didn't grow up a health-nut, junk-food-phobic, or athletic-since-I-was-5 type of person.
-Health was always desirable, but no matter what I tried, I had lackluster results.
-Eventually I pushed health further and further to the side.
+Hi, I’m Jessida Putkaew.
+I didn't grow up a health-nut, junk-food-phobic, nor athletic-since-I-was-5 type of person.
+Health was always desirable, but for a decade, no matter what I tried, I had lackluster results.
+Eventually, I pushed health to the side in pursuit of other goals.
+Plus, I have had a fear of needles!

 Eastern versus and Western